unbit/uwsgi-docs/tutorials/GraphiteAndMetrics.rst

    uid = _graphite
    gid = _graphite

-save it as ``/etc/uwsgi/graphiti.ini`` to let the Emperor to deploy it
+save it as ``/etc/uwsgi/graphiti.ini`` to let the Emperor deploy it

 You can now connect to port 9191 to manage your gathered metrics.